svaksha/Julia.jl/Earth-Science.md

 # SPACE
 + [Airship.jl](https://github.com/ordovician/Airship.jl) :: Julia code for performing temperature, pressure and volume and buoyancy calculations.
++ [SPICE.jl](https://github.com/JuliaAstro/SPICE.jl) :: a Julia wrapper for the SPICE toolkit which is provided by NASA's Navigation and Ancillary Information Facility (NAIF).
+It provides functionality to read SPICE data files and compute derived observation geometry such as altitude, latitude/longitude and lighting angles.
 + [TaylorIntegration.jl](https://github.com/PerezHz/TaylorIntegration.jl) :: ODE integration using Taylor's method in Julia.